qkeddy/anaplan-audit-history/README.md

 ### Detailed logging
 All Anaplan REST API interactions and operations are logged to a daily log that can be used for ongoing monitoring.
 The log is stored in the project directory.

-## Deployment
+## Deployment & Requirements
 1. Fork and clone project repo.
 2. Runtime environment requires `Python 3.11.1` or greater.
 3. Using `pip install`, download and install the following Python libraries `pandas`, `pytz`, `jwt` and `apsw`.
 4. Create an Anaplan device authorization code grant.
 More information is available [here](https://help.anaplan.com/2ef7b883-fe87-4194-b028-ef6e7bbf8e31-OAuth2-API).
+5. Assign the Anaplan user executing the runtime the role of [Tenant Auditor](https://help.anaplan.com/e4588d12-fb85-4064-b204-677c603713a7-Tenant-auditor).

 ## Usage